Uberi/University-Notes/ECON101/ECON101.md

 This is an effective but inefficient way to allocate resources, and makes the creation of markets possible.

+There is no single resource allocation mechanism resulting in full efficiency.

 Demand and Marginal Benefit
 ---------------------------